 The Recipe: Butter-less Alfredo with Peas

-Pro Tip: Dana Schultz of Minimalist Baker topped her alfredo with said peas which she “steamed and lightly seasoned,” for the desired effect of a warm, home-cooked meal.
+Pro Tip: Dana Shultz of Minimalist Baker topped her alfredo with said peas, which she “steamed and lightly seasoned” for the desired effect of a warm, home-cooked meal.

-Why We Love It: This reminds me of a pasta my mom would make every time it was warm enough to eat out on the patio.
-It brings me back, and the minimalist ingredients are easy rookies like myself.
+Why We Love It: This reminds me of the pasta my mom used to make every time it was warm enough to eat out on the patio.
+It brings me back, and the minimalist ingredients are easy for rookies like myself.

 Tips for Choosing a Nutrient-Rich Diet.
 Academy of Nutrition and Dietetics.
 April 26, 2019